-NEUMAN & ESSER is the technology leader in the fields of compressor systems and compressor service as well as sealing elements for oscillating and rotating systems, grinding and classifying systems.
+NEUMAN & ESSER is the technology leader in the fields of compressor systems and compressor service as well as sealing elements for oscillating and rotating systems, grinding and classifying systems as well as expert for integrated solutions along the H2 value chain.
 Generations of employees have built-up this knowledge and work intensely on the development of the products in order to cement NEA’s position as the market leader in the technological area and to secure quality for the future.

 In 2015, the NEUMAN & ESSER GROUP purchased the family company Andreas Hofer Hochdrucktechnik GmbH.
 The companies have already collaborated successfully within the scope of a sales cooperation since 1995.